 Building Connection and Trust in a COVID World

-Mastering human connection on video or while wearing a mask
+Mastering human connection on Video or While Masked.

 Building connection and trust is harder now and that creates an opportunity for those who can master this important skill.

 Real estate success has always depended on our ability to connect and build trust with people so that we can earn the right to represent them in the sale or purchase of their home.
 As people try to manage the disruption of COVID and the associated uncertainty of that, it’s more important than ever.

 We know that the most effective way to communicate with people is face to face.
 Research tells us that it is almost six times more effective than communicating through email or text messaging and over twice as effective as using the phone.

 And now, we aren’t spending much time face to face and if we are, we are often doing so through a mask.
 These are both significant barriers to building the connection and trust that is crucial to a successful business relationship.
 (Any relationship for that matter).